Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: Human Subject Evaluation

 \subsection{Evaluation Metrics}

-Following Ju and Son \cite{evaluation_haptic}, we evaluate each trial on task performance, robot safety/stability, control effort, and task load index.
-Task performance consists of three metrics: trial completion time (s), total distance traveled (m), and average velocity (m/s).
+Following Ju and Son \cite{evaluation_haptic}, trials are evaluated along three aspects: task performance, robot safety/stability, and control effort.
+Task performance consists of three metrics: trial completion time (s), total distance traveled (m), and average speed (m/s).
 The robot safety/stability metric is the total number of collisions per trial.
-The control effort metrics consist of the average feedback force (N) rendered to the operator.
-The task load index is the final score assessed by the NASA-TLX questionnaire and ranges from 0 to 100.
+The control effort metrics consist of the average feedback force (N) rendered to the operator and the task load index (TLX) assessed by the NASA-TLX questionnaire, which ranges from 0 to 100.

-\subsection{Results and Discussions}
+\section{Results and Discussions}

-The experiments and recruitment procedures were approved and conducted in compliance with the requirements from the Institutional Review Board (IRB) of UIUC.
-A total of 16 participants are selected for the experiment.
-Evaluation results are summarized in Table~\ref{table:exp_results} and analyzed through a standard T-test.
+The experiment was approved by the Institutional Review Board of UIUC with an exempt determination (IRB \#23559).
+A total of 21 participants were selected for the experiment.
+Evaluation results are summarized in Table~\ref{table:exp_results}.
+The evaluation metrics were first analyzed through repeated measures ANOVA.
+Post-hoc analysis was conducted to make pairwise model comparisons on significant ANOVA results.
 A p-value less than $0.05$ indicates a statistically significant difference.

-We observe that AMGPF improved task completion efficiency, reducing trial completion time by 7.6\% and increasing robot speed by 6.9\%.
-This suggests that attention modulation is helpful in reducing contention while the robot is within working areas.
-This interpretation is also supported by the observation that the reported task load index when using AMGPF is significantly lower, as contention over control authority typically increases operator frustration.
-Importantly, this improvement does not come at the cost of reduced safety, as we observe that the collision rate for the two methods are comparable (with AMGPF even having a slightly lower number of collisions).
-Moreover, feedback force magnitude in AMGPF is significantly lower, which suggests that the AME estimate is effective at reducing the strength for repulsive forces that are unnecessary for the purpose of obstacle avoidance.
+Completion time using AMGPF is significantly lower than that of GPF and indistinguishable from LH.
+This suggests that operators are more efficient with less interference from force feedback during intentional obstacle approach.
+Similar observations can be made from total distance and average speed, but these differences were not found to be statistically significant.
+Furthermore, repulsive haptic feedback in AMGPF and GPF significantly reduces the collision rate compared to LH, which suggests that AMGPF assists with unintentional obstacle avoidance.
+AMGPF has a slightly lower collision rate than GPF, which could be due to less control contention, but this difference is not statistically significant.

+The participants rate AMGPF and LH as having significantly lower Task Load Index than GPF, and no significant difference was found between AMGPF and LH.
+This also suggests that operators did not experience significant control contention with AMGPF.
+Corroborating this interpretation, we find that the average feedback force for AMGPF was lower than than of GPF.
+However, the feedback force was larger than that of LH.
+Overall, these results indicate that AMGPF inherits the safety benefits from GPF while avoiding control contention to a large extent.